lucacrippa88/watson-telegram-bot/README.md

 #### Step 6 - Adding visual recognition
 A customer could need to gather information on the product he's looking at.
 By introducing a Watson Visual Recognition integration, your Virtual Assistant can be able to send information about a product in a picture taken on the shop.

+- Create a Visual Recognition service on IBM Cloud
+- Connect to the main Node-RED application and restage it

 ### Videos